MorpheusAIs/Docs/!KEYDOCS README FIRST!/Steps of Phased AMM Deployment.md

 Below is a quick outline of the steps to be taken in the coming days as Morpheus heads into the Token launch.

-The first phase will be the conversion of stETH (Mainnet) to wETH (on Arbitrum) The seconf phase will be the creation of the pool on May 8 and the liquidity range.
+The first phase will be the conversion of stETH (Mainnet) to wETH (on Arbitrum) The second phase will be the creation of the pool on May 8 and the liquidity range.

 ## Phase 1: Conversion of stETH (on Ethereum Mainnet) to wETH (on Arbitrum)